fieldtrip/website/development/guideline/code.md

       See also ispc, isunix, ismac.

-The binaries for the different versions of the unix platforms (Linux, macOS) should have an extension corresponding to the computer type, e.g. the buffer executable would be named
+The binaries for the different versions of the unix platforms (Linux, macOS) should have an extension corresponding to the computer type, e.g., the buffer executable would be named

 - buffer.exe for Microsoft Windows
 - buffer.glnx86 for 32-bit Linux